12 Nov Exercise for Women Diagnosed with Breast Cancer

 Preservation of post-treatment body fat levels

 Battaglini, Claudio L. et al. Complementary Therapies in the Management of Cancer Treatment-Related Symptoms: The Individualized Prescriptive Exercise Intervention Approach.
-Medicina Sportiva 10 (2006).
+Medicine Sportiva 10 (2006).

 Courneya, K. S., et al. Effects of Aerobic and Resistance Exercise in Breast Cancer Patients Receiving Adjuvant Chemotherapy: A Multicenter Randomized Controlled Trial.
 Journal of Clinical Oncology 25.28 (2007).